petekip/block-gcp-audit-logs/README.md

 * The ``access`` and ``activity`` views are the foundation of this block and the other views are used for supplemental analysis: a derived table for IAM analysis, an IP geo lookup view, and derived tables used to identify failed access attempts followed by a grant.
 The model file defines some simple explores.
 This block uses some SQL specific to BQ to unnest and handle structs, arrays, and JSON data.

-### What if I find an error?
-Suggestions for improvements?

-Great!
-Blocks were designed for continuous improvement through the help of the entire Looker community, and we'd love your input.
-To log an error or improvement recommendations, simply create a "New Issue" in the corresponding [Github repo for this Block](https://github.com/llooker/google_ga360/issues).
-Please be as detailed as possible in your explanation, and we'll address it as quick as we can.

 ### Further analysis in consideration for a v2 of this block